Health insurance during pregnancy

 If you’re pregnant, how do you know what health insurance to choose?

 When you’re choosing your health plan, look at the plan summary.
 Each plan has a summary that includes the expected costs of pregnancy care.
 Every plan uses the same summary form, so it’s easy to compare costs and services.
 You can find plan summaries in the Health Insurance Marketplace.
 This is an online resource that helps you find and compare health plans in your state.
+If you are working, you may also have health insurance through your employer.
+Check with your employer to learn about the plan summary and benefits.

 Is it OK to be pregnant when you sign up for a health plan?